EmmanuelUrias/AWS-Examples/elasticache/serverless/README.md

 ## Install Redis
 Do this on your own its a simple brew commands

-## Make ec2 to connect to redis cache
+## Make ec2 to connect to redis cache(Make sure the instance is ubuntu)
 ```sh
 aws cloudformation deploy \
 --template-file template.yml \